At the latest IGTM in Ljubljana, Slovenia I tried to discover the less popular golf destinations among them Italy.

 The Italian golf clubs and golf resorts at least don’t have to worry about of their locations.

-However, to build the Italian golf tourism industry they need to make extra efforts since the country is not people’s mind as a golf holiday destination.
+However, to build the Italian golf tourism industry they need to make extra efforts since the country is not in people’s mind as a golf holiday destination.

 2 years ago, there was a big international promotional campaign called Italy Golf & More to attract golf tourists to Italy and establish Italy as a top golf destination.